-Patients can arrive to the ICU as transfers from the wards or via an external arrival stream of Direct Admits (e.g. directly from the ED).
-Recall that our analysis focuses on patients admitted to a medical service (rather than surgical service which can be impacted by elective surgical schedules), so we model the arrivals of the external arrivals as a non-homogenous Poisson process with rate $\lambda_E(t)$ , which has been shown to be a good model for patient arrivals (Kim and Whitt 2014).
+Patients can arrive at the ICU as transfers from the ward or via an external arrival stream of Direct Admits (e.g. directly from the ED).
+Recall that our analysis focuses on patients admitted to a medical service (rather than surgical service which can be impacted by elective surgical schedules), so we model the arrivals of the direct admits as a non-homogenous Poisson process with rate $\lambda_E(t)$ , which has been shown to be a good model for patient arrivals (Kim and Whitt 2014).
 We assume these patients have a hospital LOS which is lognormally distributed with mean $1/\mu_E$ and standard deviation $\sigma_E$ .
-Moreover, a proportion $p_E \sim f{p_E}(p)$ of the patient's hospital LOS is spent in the ICU, where $f{p_E}(p)$ is a known probability mass function (pmf) with finite support on [0,1].
-These patients survive to hospital discharge with known probability $1-d_E$ .
+Moreover, a proportion $p_E \sim f{p_E}(p)$ of the patient's hospital LOS is spent in the ICU, where $f{p_E}(p)$ is a known probability mass function (pmf) with finite support on [0, 1].
+The remaining portion of their hospital LOS is spent in the ward.
+These patients survive to hospital discharge with known probability $1 - d_E$ .

 The second way patients can be admitted to the ICU is via transfer from the wards.
 We refer to these patients as Ward Patients.
-To capture the varying level of severity of patients on the ward, we consider C patient classes.
-The arrival (and admission to the ward) pattern for patients of type i follows a non-homogeneous Poisson process with rate $\lambda_i(t), i=1,2,\ldots,C$ .
-Every 6 hours, a patient's EDIP2 score is updated, so patient i's class will now be $j \in \{1,2,\ldots,C\}$ .
+We consider two types of ward patients: (a) those who have been to the ICU and (b) those who have not.
+We first describe the dynamics of ward patients who have not been to the ICU.
+To capture the varying level of severity for these patients, we consider C patient classes.
+Patients of type i arrive at the ward according to a non-homogeneous Poisson process with rate $\lambda_i(t)$ , i = 1, 2, ..., C. Every 6 hours, a patient's EDIP2 score is updated, so patient i's class will now be $j \in \{1, 2, ..., C\}$ .
 Alternatively, three other possible events may occur: the patient may 1) 'crash' and require immediate ICU admission, 2) fully recover and leave the hospital, or 3) die and leave the hospital.
-Because we are focused on the impact of proactive transfers, which can occur at each EDIP2 decision epoch, we model the evolution of a patient's state on the ward via a discrete time Markov Chain with transition matrix $\mathbf{T}$ with each time-slot corresponding to 6 hours.
+Because we are focused on the impact of proactive transfers, which can occur at each EDIP2 decision epoch, we model the evolution of a patient's state on the ward via a discrete time Markov Chain with transition matrix T with each time-slot corresponding to 6 hours.
 If a patient requires immediate ICU transfer due to crashing on the ward, he will have a hospital LOS which is lognormally distributed with mean $1/\mu_C$ and standard deviation $\sigma_C$ .
 We assume that a proportion $p_W \sim f{p_W}(p)$ of the patient's hospital LOS is spent in the ICU, where $f{p_W}(p)$ is a known pmf with finite support.
-These patients survive to hospital discharge with probability $1-d_C$ .
+The remaining $1 - p_W$ proportion is spent in the ward, as a patient (a) who has been to the ICU.
+Crashed patients survive to hospital discharge with probability $1 - d_C$ .